jaufgang/apsc/grist/docs/JOB_BOARD.md

 - **Base hours** from membership type
 - **Adjustments** applied (if any) with reasons
 - **Effective hours required** for the season
-- Hours completed (approved)
+- Hours completed (confirmed)
-- Hours pending approval
+- Hours pending confirmation
 - Hours remaining / surplus
 - For shared memberships: combined household total
 - History of all volunteer work